foreversd/forever-monitor/README.md

-    'pidFile': 'path/to/a.pid', // Path to put pid information for the process(es) started 'max': 10,                  // Sets the maximum number of times a given script should run 'killTree': true,           // Kills the entire child process tree on `exit` 'spawnWithShell': false     // Windows only: start forever process with a shell
+    'pidFile': 'path/to/a.pid', // Path to put pid information for the process(es) started 'max': 10,                  // Sets the maximum number of times a given script should run 'killTree': true,           // Kills the entire child process tree on `exit`

     //
     // These options control how quickly forever restarts a child process